Rushional/Cities/README.md

 2) Filling the application with data.

-   In my opinion, it doesn't really make sense to fill the application with scripts.
-This would mean that every time a country needs to be changed, added or removed, the application's code needs to be changed, a then the whole CI/CD and release process.
+   The images of flags for some of the cities are uploaded to the S3 on application startup.
+Also, there are migrations to add some cities, countries and users data.

-   For maintainability and extendability, I decided that this app would require endpoints for adding and removing countries and cities, and also renaming cities.
+   That said, this is meant as test data to quickly show that the application is indeed working.
+For maintainability and extendability, I decided that this app would require endpoints for adding and removing countries and cities.
 I did not implement these endpoints, because it's outside of the scale of the task requirements.

-   The images of flags for each country are also uploaded to the S3 un application startup.
-Also, there are migrations to add some cities, countries and users data.
-   But, again, it is not my intention that this is the actual mechanism for the data to be added to the app.
-The added data is only for testing the application and checking the task completion.

-3) Why all cities, search by country or city name are all made in a single endpoint
+3) Why endpoints to get all cities, search by country/city name are all made in a single endpoint
   * This endpoint structure makes sense, and is easy to understand
   * Also, this implementation allows much more flexibility with the endpoint.